whizzml/examples/readme.md

 Each script or library is in a directory in this folder.
-For each one you will always find a readme explaining what's its purpose and usage, the actual whizzml code in a `.whizzml` file, and the JSON metadata for the associated BigML resource.
+For each one you will always find a readme explaining what's its purpose and usage, the actual whizzml code in a `.whizzml` file, and the JSON metadata needed to create BigML resources.

 By convention, when the artifact is a library, the files are called `library.whizzml` and `metadata.json`, while for a script we use